bg117/blast/README.md

 # BLAST

-BLAST is a programming language.
+BLAST is an almost-full-blown programming language.
+It is a work in progress.

-Currently, it is only a calculator.

 ## Usage